luke10x/easy-login/README.md

 This project is originally be meant to be both practical and exploration of technology.

-## OpeinID Connect authentication server stub in development
+## OpenID Connect authentication server stub in development

 From practical point of view it is an OpenID Connect compatible authentication server.
 Mostly to be used in development/testing environments